Surrogates, when the wife can’t get pregnant

 - Issachar: Hebrew for “reward.”
 “God was happy about me giving my slave to Jacob, so he gave me a reward” (30:18).

 - Zebulun: Sounds like the Hebrew word for “honor” or “respect.”
 “God has given me such a wonderful gift.
 Surely my husband will respect me now, since I have given him six sons” (30:20).

 - Joseph: Sounds like Hebrew word for “more.”
 “I’m asking the LORD to do it again, and give me another son” (30:24).

-In Miller’s short article “How Jacob gets rich in critters,” on page 130 of A Visual Walk Through Genesis, Miller reports some of the highlights in the story of how Jacob got rich and how his uncle Laban tried to cheat him.
-What part of that story do you find most interesting?
+When you read the story of how Jacob got rich and how his uncle Laban tried to cheat him, what part of that story do you find most interesting?

 The Genesis writer said Jacob managed to breed speckled and spotted sheep and goats by having them mate “in front of the peeled branches staked beside the watering trough” (30:41).
 Really?
 Although that could help explain where different skin colors came from in humans.
 Caucasians came from an African lady who got the munchies after sex, and snacked on crackers.
 That’s how odd this Bible story sounds to some readers.
 How do we justify this story that to some people sounds like an old wives’ tale?

 LIFE APPLICATION.
 Infertile women who show up in the Bible seem miserable.
 Often, they plead with God and with their husband to give them a child.
 Do you think those women wanted or needed children any more than women do today?

 LIFE APPLICATION.
 Some people in Jacob’s time measured their wealth in terms of the number of wives and children they had, along with the size of their flocks and their herds.
 It was easy to tell who was rich and who wasn’t.
 How do we measure wealth today?
 And how can we tell who is rich based on what we can see with our own eyes?